bladeSk/DOSBox-pixel-perfect/readme.md

 ## Building

 All the dependencies are included in the source code (under `lib`).
 You need to build them before you can build DOSBox.
 I used Visual Studio 2017, but older versions should be fine also.
-The projects you need to build are:
+Build the projects in the following order:

 * `lib\libpng-1.6.29\projects\vstudio\vstudio.sln` - use the "Release Library" configuration
 * `lib\SDL-1.2.15\VisualC\SDL.sln`